Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Introduction

 \section{Introduction}

 The simulation of high-energy particle collisions is an essential task in many fields of science, such as high-energy nuclear and particle physics or high-energy astroparticle physics.
-The simulation involves several steps, namely the event generation, hadronization and particle decay, particle propagation, and detector response simulation.
-The predictions of the event generators are usually based on the Standard Model (SM) of particle physics \cite{ParticleDataGroup:2024cfk} with new phenomena being tested against the SM predictions.
-So far, event generators are essentially developed and tuned solely based on data from accelerator-based experiments.
-We define \emph{tuning} as the process of adjusting free parameters of phenomenological models in event generators based on comparisons with data.
-Specific tunes of event generators based on accelerator experiments have been found to be inconsistent with data from astroparticle experiments.
-To address this issue, we explore the opportunities and challenges of incorporating data from particle and astroparticle experiments simultaneously into the development and tuning of event generators.
-We also outline how to achieve such a \emph{global tuning}.
+The simulation involves several steps, namely the event generation, hadronization and particle decay, stable particle propagation, and detector response simulation.
+The predictions of the event generators are usually based on the Standard Model (SM) of particle physics with new phenomena being tested against the SM predictions.
+So far, event generators are essentially developed and tuned solely based on data from accelerator-based experiments. \emph{Tuning} is the process of adjusting free parameters of phenomenological models in event generators based on comparisons with data.
+It differs from "fitting" in that the function being fitted is not arbitrary, but is given by the model.
+In this article, we explore the opportunities and challenges of incorporating data from astroparticle experiments into the development and tuning of event generators, and outline how such a \emph{global tuning} can be achieved.
+Given that specific tunes of event generators based on accelerator experiments have been found to be inconsistent with data from astroparticle experiments, there is a clear need for such an effort with potential benefits for a wide range of applications.